 One of my followers on Instagram asked me for a What to Wear to the Grand Prix and I was pleasantly surprised!
 All of the pictures were taken in real time, on my iPhone and was exactly what I wore during that weekend.
 I’ve also added in pics from previous years, to give you an idea.

 Overall, I’d say you want to keep it sophisticated and in alignment with where you are travelling to.
 Are you heading to the Montreal race, which is held in early June?
-The legendary Singapore night race, which is held in Mid Sept or the Grand Finale held in Abu Dhabi?
+The legendary Singapore night race or the Grand Finale held in Abu Dhabi?

 Formula One usually brings out a global-minded, sophisticated, jet setter crowd and of course you want to blend in (while standing out) and while maintaining your own uniqueness as much as possible – I’d say.
 More often than not, the women are dressed fashionably and it’s the perfect time to bring out all of those pieces that you want to wear but don’t have the right occasion.

 1/ Culture – Where are you travelling to?
 Be respectful of different cultures when it comes to what you pack and wear in the streets.
 What’s culturally acceptable (or tolerated) in Austin, Texas may not be in Baku, Azerbaijan

 2/ Weather – This is huge.
 No one wants to be that person that clearly didn’t look at the forecast before you packed your luggage.
 Is it hot?
 Windy?
 Unbearable in the day but oddly breezy at night (eg. Abu Dhabi/Dubai)?
 Inland or near the water?
 All of these things can and should affect what you bring with you.

 When packing for the races, I always opt for my ‘Sunday’s Best’ so to speak.
-I travel on the heavier side (sorry, a girl needs options!) and usually pack my sequins, satin, frills etc. etc. I like to look my absolute best during the F1 weekend – it brings the sophisticated glamour out of me every. single. time.
+I travel on the heavier side (sorry, a girl needs options!) and usually pack my sequins, satin, frills for evening looks.
+I like to look my absolute best during the F1 weekend – it brings the sophisticated glamour out of me every. single. time!